WiIIiam278/HuskHomesDocs/README.md

     1. Change `bungee: false` to `bungee: true`
     1. Replace `server` in the `server_name: server` setting to be the name of that server on the bungee network (e.g if your server is called "lobby" put "lobby")
     1. Modify other settings as appropriate
+5. Start the servers you installed HuskHomes on and you should be good to go.

 ## Wiki
 For more help and information, check the [HuskHomes Wiki](https://github.com/WiIIiam278/HuskHomesDocs/wiki)